Dream to Fly: Model-Based Reinforcement Learning for Vision-Based Drone Flight: INTRODUCTION

-Model-based reinforcement learning (MBRL) presents a promising solution to these challenges by learning the transition dynamics of the system, called the world model, and using this it to predict and optimize future actions.
-MBRL is generally more sample efficient than its model-free counterpart, reducing the need for extensive environment interaction.
+MBRL presents a promising solution to these challenges because it is generally more sample efficient than its model-free counterpart, reducing the need for extensive environment interactions.
+MBRL learns the transition dynamics of the system, known as \textit{world model}, and uses it to predict and optimize future actions.
 It also generalizes well to different tasks as the transition model does not vary vastly across different tasks in the same system description.
-However, this approach typically comes at the cost of increased complexity and longer training times, as the system must simultaneously learn a world model and optimize a control policy.
+However, despite the sample efficiency, this approach typically comes at the cost of longer training times, as the system must simultaneously learn a world model and optimize a control policy.
 Additionally, the inherent complexity of model-based RL architectures, with their multiple interdependent components, often makes them more difficult to tune and optimize.

-Recent works in MBRL, such as the DreamerV3 architecture~\cite{hafner2023dreamerv3}, have helped mitigate these issues, offering a model-based RL approach that is more accessible in terms of tuning and optimization.
-Despite its successes in controlled environments, however, the DreamerV3 framework has so far seen limited application in real-world robotic systems, especially when it comes to real-world robotics tasks involving direct pixel-to-action learning.
+Recent works in MBRL, such as the DreamerV3 architecture~\cite{hafner2023dreamerv3}, have helped mitigate these issues, offering an approach that is more accessible in terms of tuning and optimization.
+Although DreamerV3 has shown strong results in controlled settings, its adoption in real-world robotic systems, particularly for pixel-based tasks, remains limited.
+We build on DreamerV3 to demonstrate its effectiveness in vision-based robotics tasks that require egocentric perception and agile control, such as drone racing.
+Our contributions are as follows:

-This paper aims to address these gaps by presenting an approach for vision-based autonomous quadrotor flight, utilizing model-based reinforcement learning to directly map pixel observations to control commands.
-We train a DreamerV3 architecture to perform the task of drone racing with the same observations and control input modality as human pilots: raw pixels and collective thrust and bodyrates, respectively.
-We show that while PPO (Proximal Policy Optimization~\cite{schulman2017proximal}) cannot learn directly from pixels to commands, our DreamerV3 approach efficiently learns to fly agilely through gates, in both simulation and in the real-world.
-This is the first approach that is able to learn to race directly from pixels, without intermediate representation and without explicit state estimation.